Destinations Greece The Ionian Islands

 Hydrofoil to Paxos

 60–80 minutes to Gaios harbour.
-Book this in advance; high-season sailings sell out.
+Book this ahead; high-season sailings sell out.

 11:30a.m.